 What a great opening weekend for the Badger Softball team!
 We opened up in beautiful Austin, Texas.
 The weather was perfect the entire weekend, with mostly 70 degree temperatures at game time.
 We arrived on Wednesday night and got to practice Thursday morning on Texas' field before our opening games later that night.
 The team was so focused, enthusiastic and aggressive at practice; it set the tone for the entire trip.

-In the team's first blog entry of the season, softball head coach Yvette Healy writes about what the Badgers are doing to make themselves better on and off the field.
+In this week's blog entry, softball head coach Yvette Healy writes about what the Badgers are doing to change their mental approach.
 Check back to UWBadgers.com for regular updates throughout the season.